xubaiw/Socket.lean/README.md

 # Lean4-Socket

-The socket programming package for Lean 4.
+A toy implementation of socket programming for Lean 4.

 ## Installation

 ### Lake

-*NOTE: As `lake` is undergoing breaking changes, the recommended revision to use is [`111a47f`](https://github.com/leanprover/lake/commit/111a47f8964088aa452aa0fcdd0c1d88562cca68), otherwise you may see errors and have to modify the `lakefile.lean` file yourself.*

 ```lean
 import Lake